-On Wednesday, April 22, the Iranian regime’s Revolutionary Guards (IRGC) launched a ballistic missile, on the pretext of sending a satellite into orbit.
+On Wednesday, April 22, 2020, the Iranian Regime’s Revolutionary Guards (IRGC) launched a ballistic missile on the pretext of sending a satellite into orbit.

 The IRGC asserted that the launch of this missile should place a satellite in orbit near the earth.

 However, according to the MEK Iran, the real objective of this action was a Pasdaran ballistic missile test.
 For years, the Iranian regime has launched ballistic missiles capable of carrying nuclear weapons under the pretext of sending satellites.
-The Iranian Resistance (MEK Iran) has revealed for a decade that sending satellites into orbit is just a pretext for testing its ballistic missiles.
+The Iranian Resistance (MEK Iran) has revealed that, for a decade, sending satellites into orbit was just a pretext for testing their ballistic missiles.

-The IRGC was faced with an internal crisis due to six missile launch failures this year, which caused embarrassment among its forces and mercenaries.
+The IRGC faced an internal crisis due to six missile launch failures this year, which caused embarrassment among its forces and mercenaries.
 The biggest embarrassment of the Pasdaran Aerospace Force was to shoot down a Ukrainian passenger plane on January 8.
-This event sparked students (some of them were members of MEK Iran) protests in different cities across the country against the regime’s supreme leader, Ali Khamenei, and the IRGC.
-Therefore, the Pasdaran needed a show of force for their propaganda and to continue their military activities and interference in the Middle East.
+This event sparked student (some of them were members of MEK Iran) protests in different cities across the country against the regime’s supreme leader, Ali Khamenei, and the IRGC.
+Therefore, the Pasdaran needed a show of force for their propaganda and to continue their military activities to interference in the Middle East.
 The IRGC missile launch failures are:

-- January 26, 2019 Explosion at the Iranian Space Research Institute while working on a missile, at least 3 experts were killed.
+January 26, 2019 Explosion at the Iranian Space Research Institute while working on a missile, at least three experts were killed.

-- February 6, 2019: Missile explosion on its launch pad at the Semnan Space Center
+February 6, 2019: Missile explodes on its launch pad at the Semnan Space Center.

-- February 9, 2020: The telecommunications satellite “Zafar” did not reach orbit 540 kilometers from the earth.
-It was followed by an impact near the city of Zahedan, in the southeast of Iran, because of its pieces hitting the Earth.
+February 9, 2020: The telecommunications satellite “Zafar” did not reach orbit 540 kilometers from the earth.
+The impact near the city of Zahedan, in the southeast of Iran, that followed was a result of its pieces hitting the Earth.

-The Iranian regime has created a crisis by violating United Nations Security Council resolution 2231.
-According to MEK Iran (follow them on Twitter), the only way to prevent the regime’s aggression is to adopt a firm international policy in the face of terrorism and war-mongering in Tehran.
-This regime has spent hundreds of billions of dollars on its nuclear and missile activities while the majority of the Iranian people live in absolute poverty.
+The Iranian regime created a crisis by violating United Nations Security Council resolution 2231.
+According to MEK Iran (follow them on Twitter), the only way to prevent the regime’s aggression is to adopt a firm international policy in the face of terrorism and warmongering in Tehran.
+This regime has spent hundreds of billions of dollars on its nuclear and missile activities while most of the Iranian people live in absolute poverty.